adamranieri/2105PythonBatch/project1.md

     - Passwords do not have to be encrpted

 ### Technical and testing requirements
-- Backend developed in Flask
+- Backend developed in Javalin
 - Backend should be a RESTful web service
     - You may have to a make a non-REST compliant endpoint for login.
 This is normal.
 - AWS postgres RDS used to persist information